benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 This is a useful fallback that allows mail clients to support mail providers which do not host a configuration server described in the previous step.
-This can increase the success rate of finding a valid configuration up to 10-fold.
+In practice, this step is required to find a working configuration for most email accounts, and increases the success rate by an order of magnitude.

 The mail client application may choose the mail configuration database provider.
 A public mail configuration database is available at base URL `https://v1.ispdb.net/`.